 At Horowitz Injury Law we advocate for you to recover the benefits and the compensation you deserve.
 We will help you to understand your rights, legal fees, case elements, and other relevant matters in your claim.

 If you or a loved one has sustained burn injuries in an accident, contact Horowitz Injury Law at 416 925 4100 for a free no obligation consultation.
-There are no upfront fees and you will get the benefit of our nearly 35 years of experience and proven track record of success in resolving burn injury claims at mediation and through the trial process, if necessary.
+There are no upfront fees and you will get the benefit of our 35 years of experience and proven track record of success in resolving burn injury claims at mediation and through the trial process, if necessary.